6 Behaviors That Can Predict Narcissistic Rage

 1. Disproportionate Reactions

 Example: You ordered a pair of shoes for them online, and the shoes that arrived were the wrong size.
 It’s an easy fix by returning the package to get the correct size.
-However, this person goes into a harsh tirade of how careless you are and that the online company is incompetent.
+However, this person goes into a harsh tirade about how careless you are and that the online company is incompetent.

 2. The Short-lived Storm

 Example: The two of you are enjoying what you hoped would be a pleasant dinner at a new restaurant.
 The romantic scenario grinds to a halt when your narcissistic partner rants and raves at the server for putting onions on their sandwich.
-After embarrassing you, the server, and the other diners, they remove the onions and begin eating as if nothing happened.
+After embarrassing you, the server, and the other diners, they remove the onions and eat as if nothing happened.

 3. A Volatile Situation on Hand